 We have several ZFP Therapeutic® programs under development.
-By functioning at the DNA level our technology enables us to achieve unique biologic outcomes in the treatment of unmet medical needs.
+By functioning at the DNA level our technology enables us to achieve permanent biologic outcomes in the treatment of monogenic and infectious diseases with unmet medical needs.

-We are currently developing the following ZFP Therapeutics including programs in hemophilia and Huntington's disease with Shire AG.
+We are currently developing the following ZFP Therapeutics, including programs in hemoglobinopathies, beta-thalassemia and sickle cell disease, in collaboration with Biogen, and Huntington's disease in partnership with Shire: